No passwords, No popups, No cost, No AI:

 December 22, 2010

 A. Hi, Ann.
 I am very sorry to hear of your ill health.
-It sounds like you believe that your health issues are the result of exposure to something in your work environment and can be accordingly treated, whereas your doctors, who know better than you and I, apparently think your work history has little bearing on the best treatment regimen.
+It sounds like you believe that your health issues are the result of exposure to something in your work environment and can be accordingly treated, whereas your doctors, who know better than you and I, apparently think your work history has little bearing on the best treatment regimen at this point.

 You could try calling a poison control center and see if they have a recommendation for a doctor you can see.
 A personal injury lawyer may have a specialist doctor they can refer you to who might be familiar with similar symptoms, or might be able to help you in other ways.
 Best of luck.
-I'm not making such an assertion, but it is possible that your medical issues may have nothing whatsoever to do with your employment.
+I'm not making such an assertion, but it is possible of course that your medical issues might have nothing to do with your employment.

 Regards,